-By Road: Several road routes are available from Kampala, but public transport is not recommended due to numerous stopovers and potential inconveniences.
+Several road routes are available from Kampala, but public transport is not recommended due to numerous stopovers and potential inconveniences.
 Recommended road trips include Kampala to Kabale to Kanungu to Buhoma, Queen Elizabeth National Park to Kihihi to Buhoma, Kampala to Ntungamo to Rukungiri to Kihihi to Buhoma, and Kampala to Kabale to Ruhijah to Buhoma.

-By Air: Daily domestic flights operate from Kajjansi Air strip and Entebbe Airport to Kihihi Airstrip in the morning and afternoon.
+Daily domestic flights operate from Kajjansi Air strip and Entebbe Airport to Kihihi Airstrip in the morning and afternoon.
 It is advisable to book a transfer vehicle, as Kihihi Airstrip is about 1 hour and 30 minutes away from the park headquarters.

 Both Bwindi Impenetrable National Park and Volcanoes National Park offer fantastic gorilla trekking experiences.
 Bwindi has a larger number of gorilla trekking families, providing more options for visitors.
 The Bwindi gorilla trekking permit costs $700 per person per trek, while Volcanoes National Park permits cost $1500 per person per trek.
 The distance to get to Bwindi from Entebbe airport is about 8 hours on the road, while the time and distance from Kigali airport to Volcanoes National Park is about 2 and a half hours.

-Bwindi Impenetrable National Park offers various accommodations for visitors interested in activities like gorilla trekking, birding, and nature walks.
+Bwindi Impenetrable National Park offers various accommodations for visitors interested in activities like gorilla tracking, birding, and nature walks.
 Accommodation options range from luxury to mid-range to modest facilities.
 Some popular options include Clouds lodge, Gorilla Forest Lodge, Buhoma Lodge, Mahogany Springs, Gorilla Safari Lodge, Engage Lodge, Gorilla Resort, Bwindi View Bandas, Mantana Tented Camp, Lake Kitandara Camp, and Volcanoes Bwindi Camp.